 For me, a maximum of three core ingredients is like an unspoken practice.
 Then there are the small garnishes which can add a lot to a pizza.
 See the table below.

-mushrooms (white or the asian styles, which then go on top)capers
+mushrooms (white or the asian styles, which then go on top)

 anchovies